The following blog is by Zoe Lipman, Senior Policy Advisor for the BlueGreen Alliance.

 Oddly perhaps, we can take hope every time we pile into the much-maligned family sedan to run another errand, teach a teenager to parallel park a tiny commuter car, or put a load of power tools in the back of a pick-up truck.
 Every car, SUV, and light truck built since late 2011 is concrete (or high strength steel, turbocharged) proof that we can act together effectively to roll back climate change.
 Car by car we are cutting fuel use and carbon pollution from the average vehicle in half in just 15 years.
 This is the biggest step we’ve ever taken to cut carbon pollution and we’re making cars way better and saving families money at the same time.
 If we maintained this momentum across the economy, we would be well on our way to securing a stable, sustainable world for our children.

-Pictured left: New standards for medium and heavy duty trucks are helping spur fuel and cost savings for truck owners as well, thanks to innovation by companies and workers at places like the Volvo Mack Powertrain plant in Hagerstown, MD.
+Pictured right: New standards for medium and heavy duty trucks are helping spur fuel and cost savings for truck owners as well, thanks to innovation by companies and workers at places like the Volvo Mack Powertrain plant in Hagerstown, MD.

 These are family stories.
 Moms are building new more efficient gas, diesel and electric cars and running General Motors.
 Dads are building new materials and components, young people and their parents are getting new jobs in advanced engines, batteries, electronics, engineering and IT.But we aren’t just cutting pollution with each new car; we’re building a better economy.
 Today’s cars and trucks are vivid proof that we can throw decades of policies that sucked investment out of America into reverse.
 When we put strong fuel economy and greenhouse gas standards together with policies to help spur investment in building the most advanced transportation technology here, we galvanized a revival in innovation and manufacturing that has brought back hundreds of thousands of direct jobs and galvanized a much larger 21st century manufacturing revival.
 Now we’re looking at ways to make sure we capture the next generation of technology and jobs in trucks, buses, transit, rail, and infrastructure as well.